evancz/guide.elm-lang.org/book/appendix/types_as_bits.md

 We can assign each case a number: `Red = 0`, `Yellow = 1`, and `Green = 2`.
 Now we can use the `Int` representation.
 Here we only need two bits to cover all the possible cases, so `00` is red, `01` is yellow, `10` is green, and `11` is unused.

-But what about union types that hold additional data?
+But what about custom types that hold additional data?
 Like `Maybe Int`?
 The typical approach is to set aside some bits to “tag” the data, so we can decide that `Nothing = 0` and `Just = 1`.
 Here are some examples:

 - `Nothing` = `0`
 - `Just 12` = `1` `00001100`